 Olly’s Farm Honey

-He hadn’t intended starting a honey business.
+He hadn’t intended to start a honey business.
 Indeed, when he moved into the smallholding, he had only been beekeeping for about a month and had only planned on keeping a couple of hives for his own use.
 But very soon he had lots of people looking for honey and in 2016 with around 12 beehives decided to turn it into a business that now maintains over 280 beehives.

 With hives in Killruddery and Powerscourt, a jar of Olly’s Farm Honey from his County Wicklow hives captures the delicious flavour, floral aroma and natural goodness of the Garden County.
 Follow Olly’s Farm on Facebook, Instagram, and Twitter

 - Olly’s Farm is proud to be a member of Wicklow Naturally.